ARMmbed/mbed-os-5-docs/docs/tools/new_tools_temp.md

 To set values, create an `.env` file in the root directory of the project.
 The file should contain definitions in the `<VARIABLE>=<value>` format.

-For more information, use `mbed-tools env --help`
+For more information, use `mbed-tools env`

 ### Mbed OS configuration